 1. The PEGC established a PDU Session with SMF supporting PIN.

-2. The PINMF sends Create/Update/Delete Association Request (GPSI, [UE address, DNN/S-NSSAI], PIN ID, PINE Status Info) to the NEF.
-The PINE Status Info includes the type of the PINE, which indicates whether the PINE is notifiable, e.g. when the PINE can be reached by other way (e.g. the PINE has dual registration with different address with the PINMF), or the PINE is a listener and PEGC is announcer over the, e.g. WiFi, BT, etc.
+2. The PINMF sends Create/Update/Delete Relay Request (SUPI, [UE address, DNN/S-NSSAI], PIN ID, PINE Status Info) to the PCF via N5 interface.
+The PINE Status Info includes the type of the PINE, which indicates whether the PINE is notifiable, e.g. when the PINE is a listener and PEGC is announcer over the, e.g. WiFi, BT, etc, or when the PINE is an announcer and the PEGC is listener, e.g., the PINE is a hot spot of Wi-Fi.

-Steps 6-8 in clause 6.12.2.1 may be performed to setup the SMF-NEF connection.

-3. The NEF sends Create/Update/Delete Association Request (SUPI, PIN ID, PINE Status Info) to the SMF.
+3. The PCF sends Create/Update/Delete Relay Request (SUPI, PIN ID, PINE Status Info) to the SMF.

 4-5.
 The SMF responds to the NEF.
 The NEF responds to the PINMF.

-6. The PIN APP on the PEGC may detect that the communication with the PINE is not available, the PEGC sends information to PINMF over application layer.
-The PINMF authorizes the request and sends Update Association Request (GPSI, [UE address, DNN/S-NSSAI], PIN ID, PINE Status Info) to the NEF if authorization succeeds.
+6. The PIN APP on the PEGC may detect that the communication with the PINE is not available, e.g., user closes the WiFi or BT on PINE or PEGC, or the PEGC closes the WiFi when in CM-IDLE.
+The PEGC sends information to PINMF over application layer.
+The PINMF authorizes the request and sends Update Relay Request (SUPI, [UE address, DNN/S-NSSAI], PIN ID, PINE Status Info) to the PCF if authorization succeeds.
 The PINE Status Info includes the information of the PINEs that are unreachable.
-The NEF sends Update Association Request (SUPI, PIN ID, PINE Status Info) to the SMF.
-The SMF responds to the NEF.
-The NEF responds to the PINMF.
+The PCF sends Update Relay Request (SUPI, PIN ID, PINE Status Info) to the SMF.
+The SMF responds to the PCF.
+The PCF responds to the PINMF.

 The PEGC may detect that the direct connection with the PINE is lost, the PEGC initiates PDU Session Modification indicating the PINE is unreachable.